AndrewJBateman/pean-stack-api-display/README.md

 * Crypto card shows prices of a list of cryptocurrencies from the [CryptoCompare API](https://min-api.cryptocompare.com/)
 * Map card shows location data from the [ipapi API](https://ipapi.co/)
 * News card shows latest news from the [newsapi](https://newsapi.org/)
+* Google charts card shows a range of charts
 * Data card shows data from a data API using [Google Charts](https://developers.google.com/chart/)
 * Progressive Web App (PWA) functionality added
 * Very high Lighthouse score but can be tweaked to be even higher - use jp2 images etc